WRAPUP 2-HP to buy 3Com for $3.1 bln; Cisco rivalry heats up

 "Cisco and HP are going to compete more and more," said Jayson Noland, analyst at Robert W. Baird & Co.
 "We're headed to a world where each of these large companies can give you everything you want."

-By buying 3Com, HP will be competing with Cisco on a wider range of network equipment, including routers and switches.
-3Com also has a large presence in China and can help HP expand sales into one of the world's fastest-growing markets.
+By buying 3Com, HP will be competing head to head with Cisco in a wider range of network equipment, including routers and switches.
+3Com also has a large presence in China and can help HP expand sales into one of the world's fastest-growing markets, analysts said.

 3Com, for its part, has been pushing into the large enterprise market outside China with its H3C brand, trying to take on giants like Cisco.